 Various Site Retargeting Services

-You can go ahead and set up retargeting directly on any of these “big three” platforms fairly easily, but if you want to get even more out of your remarketing efforts and not mange the process yourself, you may want to consider using an actual retargeting service.
+You can go ahead and set up retargeting directly on any of these “big three” platforms fairly easily, but if you want to get even more out of your remarketing efforts and not manage the process yourself, you may want to consider using an actual retargeting service.
 These services can give you access to more sites and allow you to streamline your retargeting campaigns inside of a single system.
-Not that they should relinquish your responsibilities as the head of digital…..but these could make your job a bit easier.
+Not that they should relinquish your responsibilities as the head of digital…but these could make your job a bit easier.

 AdRoll